Voordorp

-Voordorp is a district in the North East of the city of Utrecht, the Netherlands.
+Voordorp is a district in the northeast of the city of Utrecht, the Netherlands.
 It has a population of approximately 3,000 citizens.

 History

 Voordorp was named after an old church village, Voordorp, which changed its name to Blaue Capel (meaning 'blue chapel') after the local church was rebuilt and decorated in blue in 1451.
 It was built in the 90s as part of the last big expansion of Utrecht within the original city limits.